Chair, Department of Critical Theory and the Arts, Master of Arts degree program, School of Visual Arts; philosopher

 Jeremy Cohan (Graduate Associate)

-sociologist; leading admissions for Critical Theory and the Arts, 2017-2018
+sociologist; director of admissions committee for Critical Theory and the Arts, 2017-2018

 Education: BA, with honors, University of Chicago; Teaching Certification, Middle Childhood, Pace University; PhD, Sociology, New York University, in progress